ada87/oor/README.md

     createDateMin : '2022-01-01',           // createDate > 2022-01-01
     createDateMax : new Date('2022-02-01'), // createDate < 2022-02-01
     titleLike: 'title',                     // title like %title%
-    product: '6t'                           // prodcut = 6t (No Suffix, No Magic )
+    product: '6t'                           // product = 6t (No Suffix, No Magic )
 })
 ```